aspose-cad/Aspose.CAD-API-References/english/net/aspose.cad.fileformats.cad.cadtables/caddimensionstyletable/dimunit/_index.md

 ---
 title: CadDimensionStyleTable.Dimunit
 second_title: Aspose.CAD for .NET API Reference
 description: CadDimensionStyleTable property.
-Gets or sets The dimunit 270
+Gets or sets the value that was used to set units but now is replaced with Dimlunit and Dimfrac
 type: docs
 weight: 780
 url: /net/aspose.cad.fileformats.cad.cadtables/caddimensionstyletable/dimunit/
 ---
 ## CadDimensionStyleTable.Dimunit property

-Gets or sets The dimunit 270
+Gets or sets the value, that was used to set units but now is replaced with Dimlunit and Dimfrac.

 ```csharp
 public short Dimunit { get; set; }